alphagov/gds-pre-commit/README.md

    detect-secrets scan > /<path-to-your-git-repo>/.secrets.baseline
 ```

-Once you've added your secrets baseline, the first time you run `git commit` on your machine, will install the hooks that have been added to your global config.
+Once you've added your secrets baseline, the first time you run `git commit` on your machine, it will install the hooks that have been added to your global config.

 It will look something like this: